marincapan/BookInc/README.md

 # BookInc
 A simple Laravel app for book reservations.
 ## Local setup
 Here is a short tutorial how to seup this project locally.
-It is expected you have SSH acces, installed Composer, Git and PHP7, and a web server like Apache or Nginx.
+It is expected you have SSH access, installed Composer with Laravel version 7 and PHP version 7, Git and a web server like Apache or Nginx.

 ### Git
 First you have to clone the repository with: